MandelOwO/workForm/README.md

 # workForm
-Simple wpf app for reporting projects and worktime \n ...yeah, there are some bugs
+Simple wpf app for reporting projects and worktime ...yeah, there are some bugs